 Intangible rewards, like flights, holidays and experiences, are on the rise.
-Last year, searches for ‘experiences’ rose 58% compared to 2016.
+In 2017, searches for ‘experiences’ rose 58% compared to 2016.
 We’ve even seen for ourselves that when given gift cards, clients’ employees prefer to share the experience and redeem at restaurants and hotels before hitting the shops.
 Benefits are looking for an injection of ‘experience’, and you need to move beyond cash bonuses and the high street to do it.

 Cash is the king of flexible benefits, but chances are high your employees won’t use it on what you have in mind.
 Groceries, car fixes, bills and more benefit from cash bonuses, as well as the ‘treat yourself’ idea you might have had when you signed off your employees’ benefits.
 There’s a quick joy to be had in receiving a cash bonus, even more so if it’s splashed on something your employee has been eyeing up, but a longer-lasting reward can improve staff loyalty and happiness too.

-Like Clark Griswold's pool money.
+A cash bonus can also evaporate, like Clark Griswold's pool money.